code-423n4/2022-09-nouns-builder-findings/README.md

 - Leave a comment for the judge on any reports you consider to be particularly high quality.
 (These reports will be awarded on a curve.)
 - Add the `sponsor disputed` label to any reports that you think should be *completely* disregarded by the judge, i.e. the report contains no valid findings at all.

-## Once de-duping and labelling is complete
+## Once labelling is complete

-When you have marked all duplicates and labelled all findings, drop the C4 team a note in your private Discord backroom channel and let us know you've completed the sponsor review process.
-At this point, we will pass the repo over to the judge, and they'll get to work while you work on mitigation.
+When you have finished labelling findings, drop the C4 team a note in your private Discord backroom channel and let us know you've completed the sponsor review process.
+At this point, we will pass the repo over to the judge to review your feedback while you work on mitigations.

 ## Share your mitigation of findings

-*Note: this section does not need to be completed in order to move to the judging phase.
-You can continue work on mitigations while judging is occurring and even beyond that.
+*Note: this section does not need to be completed in order to finalize judging.
+You can continue work on mitigations while the judge finalizes their decisions and even beyond that.
 Ultimately we won't publish the final audit report until you give us the ok.*

-For each non-duplicate finding which you have confirmed, you will want to mitigate the issue before the contest report is made public.
+For each finding you have confirmed, you will want to mitigate the issue before the contest report is made public.

 As you undertake that process, we request that you take the following steps:

 1. Within your own GitHub repo, create a pull request for each finding.
 2. Link the PR to the issue that it resolves within your contest findings repo.

 This will allow for complete transparency in showing the work of mitigating the issues found in the contest. **Do not close the issue;** simply label it as `resolved`.
-If the issue in question has duplicates, please link to your PR from the issue you selected as the best and most thoroughly articulated one.
+If the issue in question has duplicates, please link to your PR from the open/primary issue.